jcast6/Inventory-Control/README.md

 # Coming Fixes:
 I will add the qr code and bar code results to the main GUI.
 This will allow for quick item selection if inventory is large.
-The recent changes log will be updated to fix subtraction logic issues.
 And the reporting for daily usage will be fixed.